-The next attempt to utilize the impressive water power wasn’t made until 1869-1870, when a colony of about 50 families from Genesee County, New York moved in, purchased land and water power rights, and began establishing a community.
+The next attempt to utilize the impressive water power wasn’t made until 1869-1870, when a colony of about 50 families from Genesee County, New York, moved in, purchased land and water power rights, and began establishing a community.
 They bought from R. S. Craft and others a townsite of 287 acres, embracing the water power privileges, for $15,000, and secured 8,000 acres of farming lands.
-The Blue Rapids Town Company was formed and the townsite was laid off on a beautiful level slope extending from the railroad to the river, which was skirted with heavy belts of timber, forming a background of exceptional beauty.
+The Blue Rapids Town Company was formed, and the townsite was laid off on a beautiful level slope extending from the railroad to the river, which was skirted with heavy belts of timber, forming a background of exceptional beauty.
 Each town lot was sold or distributed on the fixed condition that it never was to hold the foundation for a grog shop or a gaming house of any kind.

 Among the first projects in 1870 were a stone dam and a wrought-iron bridge built on the Big Blue River.
-A hydroelectric power plant was then added to provide power for manufacturing and for the town.
+A hydroelectric power plant was then added to provide power for manufacturing and the town.

 H. A. Parmalee and Yates Douglass established the first general stores in 1870.
 W. W. Stevens followed with the first drug store.
-W. H. Goodwin was the first to represent the profession of law and Dr. R. A. Wells was the first physician in the new town.
+W. H. Goodwin was the first to represent the law profession, and Dr. R. A. Wells was the first physician in the new town.
 A post office was established in May 1870 with S.H.
 Parmalee as the first postmaster.
 In the summer of 1870, the first school taught in town was held in Colonial Hall by Reverend Charles Holmes.
-Mr. McPherson and Mr. Reed erected a three-story frame hotel in 1870 which was called the LaBelle (beautiful) House.
+Mr. McPherson and Mr. Reed erected a three-story frame hotel in 1870 called the LaBelle (beautiful) House.
 By the end of 1870, the population was about 250.

 A King’s tubular arch wrought iron bridge was completed in the spring of 1871.
 In May of the same year, the banking house of Olmstead, Freeland & Co. was established.
 It would later become the Bank of Blue Rapids City.
 In June 1871, Blue Rapids received its first newspaper when W. P. Campbell, and C. E. Tibbetts, purchased the material of the Netawaka Herald and removed it to Blue Rapids, where, on the 4th of July, 1871, they issued the first number of the Blue Rapids Times.
 Changing hands several times, it would eventually grow to be one of the leading papers in the county.